About UsStella's Place Blog

 This news couldn’t come at a more critical time.
 Young people have been disproportionately affected by the pandemic and their mental health is going to take another dip as we are facing our second lockdown and a long, isolated winter.
 The Toronto Fallout Report released by the Toronto Foundation earlier this month and a Toronto Star series published last week entitled “Generation Distress” outline grim statistics of a generation in crisis.
 The Toronto Star reports:

-The Toronto Foundation reported additional findings: “Throughout the summer, the volume of Toronto calls to 211 Ontario for mental health were at staggeringly high levels.
+Additional findings were reported by The Toronto Foundation: “Throughout the summer, the volume of Toronto calls to 211 Ontario for mental health were at staggeringly high levels.
 Total calls about substance abuse supports, crisis intervention, and counselling were 50% higher in September 2020 than in February 2020.
 Crisis calls spiked dramatically early in the pandemic but have declined slightly though are still much higher than normal.
 Calls regarding substance abuse and counselling continue to climb.”
 (Toronto Fallout Report, p.25)

 When the pandemic is over, the demand for mental health services will be higher than ever before.
 With your help, our new building will be finished by the fall of 2021 and ready to welcome more young people who desperately need help.
 What stands between limited capacity now and our anticipated opening day is $1.7 million to complete the renovations of our new building.
 “Our growth happened so quickly and the demand was so great and people recognize what we were doing as the right thing – now we have to catch up to the funding, the support funding,” says Donna, who is the matching gift donor behind the $500,000 matching gift challenge launched today.